The pain that comes with illness or injury can be intense. But the pain of a broken heart hurts at a whole different level.

 You’ve got to live the heartbreak.
 You’ve got to give in to the pain and let yourself experience it.
-Once you do, then, and only then, can you start to let it go.
+Once you do, then - and only then - can you start to let it go.

 Easing the Pain of Heartbreak

-Establish a “No Contact” rule.
+1. Establish a “No Contact” rule.

 Not seeing your ex every day will give you the space to grieve without being constantly reminded that your relationship is over.

 Of course, to do that, you’ve got to be strong enough to tell your ex that you only want to communicate when it’s absolutely necessary (like when you need to talk about the kids).
-You’ve also got to be strong enough to resist the urge to break your own rule whenever you’re feeling down.
+It helps to only communicate through text or email.
+Face-to-face communication makes grieving harder.

 For example, if you need a sitter for the kids on Friday night, the only question you need to ask is “Can you take the kids on Friday night?”
 Asking, “What are you doing on Friday night because the kids need a sitter,” is NOT the same question!